 *** NEWS: Our new lab website heaplab.org is now online.
-It's a bit sparse right now, but we will be adding more content over the coming days and weeks. ***
+It's a bit sparse right now, but we will be adding more content soon. ***

 Dr John Heap is a Lecturer in Synthetic Biology in the Department of Life Sciences.
 His research group is based in the Centre for Synthetic Biology and Innovation (CSynBI).
 The group website is at heaplab.org.